 Tomahawk steaks are huge steaks!
 They’re colossal ribeye steaks with a giant rib bone on them.
 Looking like a giant meat tomahawk, this is a specialty cut you’ll probably have to get from your butcher.
-The extra-long bone – at least 5-inches, is trimmed – or frenched – so that the bone is clean.
+The extra-long bone – at least 5 inches, is trimmed – or frenched – so the bone is clean.
+When it’s cut shorter, this steak is known as a cowboy steak.

 This is an impressive cut of meat that’s extra delicious because of the bone.

-Also called a tomahawk ribeye, most grocery stores don’t carry these steaks, so you’ll probably need to order this from your local butcher.
+Also called a tomahawk ribeye, most grocery stores don’t carry these steaks, so you’ll probably need to order this from your local butcher shops or order them online.
 Give them a few days notice.
+And given these are just a bone-in ribeye steak with an little extra, they are only for special occasions.

 - Tomahawk steak – Place your order with your local butcher a few days in advance.
+Or check out our reviews of the best places to order meat online.

 - Girl Carnivore Ooomami Seasoning – Or your favorite steak seasoning.

-- Salt – I love kosher salt.
+- Salt – We love kosher salt.

 - Parmesan cheese – Freshly shaved to garnish (optional but recommended.)